alphagov/govuk-rfcs/rfc-047-add-another-timestamp-to-content-items.md

 ## Proposal

 Introduce a new timestamp for content items in publishing api that is updated whenever there is a major or minor update, but not on republishes.
 This field should be called something like 'edited\_at' or 'private\_updated\_at' and is for internal use only.
 It should not be sent downstream to the content store.
-Publishing apps then specify this sort order in the request to publishing api when requesting content for the index page.
+Publishing apps then specify this sort order in the request to publishing api when requesting content for index pages.

 &nbsp;